Sean-Bradley/Design-Patterns-In-Python/chain_of_responsibility/README.md

     # set the chain of responsibility
     # The Client may compose chains once or
-    # the hadler can set them dynamically at
+    # the handler can set them dynamically at
     # handle time
     self.chain1.set_successor(self.chain2)
     self.chain2.set_successor(self.chain3)